 2. Include more than just your story

-I know I just instructed you to narrow down your focus, but we need to think bigger in our writing pursuits.
+Even as you narrow your focus, we also need to think bigger in our writing pursuits.

 For example, if Hillary Clinton wrote a memoir about raising a child in the White House, she would be pulling in tidbits about how she handled the media, who she let visit her daughter during sleepovers and how she navigated the politics of parenting during her time in the White House.